Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Winter in Krakow| ©Roman Boyko

-If the facts are anything to go by, winter is by far the least favourable time to visit Kraków.
-Temperatures are very low, with highs of 2 or 3°C, while lows hover around minus 5 or 6°C. Snow often makes its presence felt.
+If the facts are anything to go by, winter is definitely the least favourable time to visit Kraków.
+Temperatures are very low, with highs of 2 or 3°C, while lows hover around minus 5 or 6°C. Snow is also a common occurrence.
 In addition, snow often falls and daylight hours are so short that in December it gets dark before 4pm.

-The main thing to do in Krakow in December is to visit the Christmas market.
-Despite the cold, the atmosphere in the Market Square and the stalls selling handicrafts, Christmas decorations and food will make you forget about the cold temperatures and enjoy yourself like a child.
+• Visit the Christmas market: The main activity to do in Krakow in December.
+Despite the cold, the atmosphere in the Market Square and the stalls selling crafts, Christmas decorations and food will make you forget about the low temperatures and enjoy yourself like a child.

-Among the Christmas traditions (especially if you're travelling to Kraków with children), the unique nativity scenes on display in some parts of the city are particularly striking.
-Unlike the Spanish ones, these represent small buildings inspired by the city's most important monuments.
+• Take a Nativity Scene Tour: Among the Christmas traditions, especially if you are travelling to Krakow with children, the unique nativity scenes that are on display in some corners of the city are very appealing, especially if you are travelling to Krakow with children.
+Unlike the Spanish ones, they represent small buildings inspired by the most important monuments of the city.

 Book an excursion to Zakopane and the Tatra Mountains